oswaldobapvicjr/jep-data-extension/README.md

 ### Element operator

-Standard "element" operator (`[]`) was overloaded to support extracting values from JSON arrays and other collections by index.
+Standard "element" operator (`[]`) was overloaded to support data extraction out of JSON arrays and other collections by index.

 ```java
 jsonArray[1] //extracts the first element of the given jsonArray